Lake Simcoe is a four-season fishing hot spot

 In the fall, largemouth bass tend to move to deeper water that’s close to their summer locations, and they remain quite aggressive well into October.
 Again, a wide variety of lures are effective, but anglers tend to use larger, flashier ones than in summer.
 Big northern pike can often be found nearby and are particularly drawn to weeds that remain green and healthy since these areas will hold more prey.
 Many approaches will work, but it’s hard to beat trolling with large spoons and crankbaits.

 Yellow perch fishing is also very good in fall, as perch start to congregate in larger schools, and move toward the shallower areas where they’ll spend the winter.
-As in spring, use light spinning tackle with jigs and soft-plastics, and small, flashy lures such as spoons or spinners.
+As in spring, use light spinning tackle with jigs and soft plastics, and small, flashy lures such as spoons or spinners.
 Not as many anglers are on the water in the fall, however sometimes word gets out about schools of perch swimming close to one of the popular boat launches.
 When that happens, it’s common to see 10 or even 20 boats clustered together, with anglers eager for a last chance at Lake Simcoe’s superb perch fishing—until it all starts again in January.

 No matter what time of year it is, Lake Simcoe’s fish are always biting.
 Whether you’re looking for some family fishing fun close to shore, or you’re a hardcore angler chasing big trout, pike and bass, this amazing Ontario lake really does have it all.
-To learn more about fishing on Lake Simcoe or book your own adventure, check out these ice-fishing rental, fishing guides and lakeside accommodations.
+To learn more about fishing on Lake Simcoe or book your own adventure, check out these ice-fishing rentals, fishing guides and lakeside accommodations.

 Bear Point Fish Hut Rentals, Innisfil